 What Type of Jobs Do Felons Get at the USPS?

-The USPS hires a majority of felons for entry-level jobs.
+The USPS hires a majority of felons for entry-level positions.
 The main reason is that they have less education than others.
-Some of the common positions that the USPS hires felons for are listed below:
+Some of the common entry-level jobs that the USPS hires felons for are listed below:

 - City carrier